 The 3/4 HP Dual-Drive induction motor propels the impellers to break down food waste using combined SoundSeal and MultiGrind technologies.
 The stainless steel grind chamber has a 40 oz. capacity.

 In addition, the model comes with a cartridge with a BioCharge liquid containing millions of microorganisms.
 When the disposal is in use, the microorganisms are automatically released into the chamber.
 They produce enzymes, proteins that help decompose food waste like grease and the fats from meats.

 What else to know is that the BioCharge liquid is citrus-scented.
-This helps discourage foul odors that may result from in the drain.
+This helps discourage foul odors that may result from the drain.
 The cartridge can last a few months depending on how frequently it’s used.
 Replacing the cartridge is pretty easy.
 All you do is push the button to eject the old cartridge and snap in the new one.

 As this version is pretty big, it probably isn’t best suited for homes with restricted cabinet space.

-With buying the Evolution Septic Assist, you get a 4-year in-home limited warranty.
+By buying the Evolution Septic Assist, you get a 4-year in-home limited warranty.